-Projects selected for regional transportation funding, along with projects awarded in previous programs and state-sponsored projects within the Ames area have been incorporated into the Draft FFY 2021 - 2024 Transportation Improvement Program.
+Projects selected for regional transportation funding, along with previously awarded projects and state-sponsored projects within the Ames area, have been incorporated into the FFY 2021 - 2024 TIP.

-Following notification of Iowa Clean Air Attainment Program funding, the following project was added into the Draft FFY 2021 - 2024 Transportation Improvement Program.
-This project doesn't use STBG funding, so it doesn't change any of the MPO's funding projections.
-However, it is required to be shown in the TIP per the funding agreement.
+Following notification of Iowa Clean Air Attainment Program funding, the following project was added into the FFY 2021 - 2024 Transportation Improvement Program.
+This project does not use STBG funding, so it does not change any of the MPO's funding projections; however, it is required to be shown in the TIP per the funding agreement.